all-contributors/all-contributors/docs/project/contribute.md

 If you don't have at least version `0.22` or higher, please install Node or upgrade your current version.

-Install docusaurus v1 (1.14.7). *Note: This project does not yet support docusaurus v2 or v3; though, we hope to do so in the future.*
+Install docusaurus v1 (1.14.7) and all of the project dependencies using `npm install`. *Note: This project does not yet support docusaurus v2 or v3; though, we hope to do so in the future.*

-`npm install docusaurus@1.14.7 --save-dev`

-Then install the dependencies:

 `npm install`